UNIVERSE-DAO/UNIVERSE/README.md

 <br>

 >This is the living whitepaper “The Portal to the Possible” —
-a map of symbolic layers, protocol principles, and pathways into action.
+<sub>a map of symbolic layers, protocol principles, and pathways into action.</sub>
->

 >Each section is a lens into the whole — dive deeper by exploring the title links.